Email FacebookTwitterMenu burgerClose thin

 If you’re fortunate enough to have a defined benefit plan through your employer, learn about its ins and outs.
 This doesn’t mean that you shouldn’t save elsewhere though, like in a Roth or traditional IRA.
 That’s because the promise of a pension isn’t as iron-clad as it once was.
 When it comes to saving for retirement, more is always better.

 • To maximize your retirement savings, consider working with a financial advisor.
-Finding the right financial advisor doesn’t have to be hard.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Don’t forget to factor Social Security into your retirement plans.
 SmartAsset’s Social Security calculator can help you determine what kind of monthly benefit you can expect.